mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    :align:  center
    :width:  100%

-   Fig. 6 Illustrates the drop down menu on the Bookings website.
+   Illustrates the drop down menu on the Bookings website.

 Step 6: Complete the Customer Information by stating the IRB number of the current project you are booking, followed by the project
 3 letter acronym, subject number, and session.
-An example shown in Figure 7.
+An example shown in Figure 9.

 .. figure:: ./_images/create.booking.nomenclature.PNG
    :align:  center
    :width:  100%

-   Fig. 7 Showcasing the proper nomenclature when Booking subjects.
+   Showcasing the proper nomenclature when Booking subjects.

 Step 7: Ensure to choose the Staff member that is available for your specific scan time.